 You will not believe how simple they are to make.
 Plus, this 5-ingredient dessert recipe comes together in just 35 minutes.
-They are truly the definition of more-ish.
+They are truly the definition of more-ish and one of my go-to’s when it comes to quick snack ideas!

 As an environmental scientist, I always try to avoid food waste at all costs, so I created this recipe for those times you are left with just the egg white.